rails/weblog/_posts/2013-10-27-Rails-4-0-1-rc1-has-been-released.markdown

 Hi everyone,

-I am happy to announce that Rails 4.0.1.rcq has been released.
+I am happy to announce that Rails 4.0.1.rc1 has been released.
 This is a bug fix release and includes more than 450 commits.

-This release includes an important change on how Active Record handles subsequents `order` calls.
+This release comes up with an important change on how Active Record handles subsequents `order` calls.
 In Rails 4.0.0 when you do something like this:

 ```ruby